 Spread love wherever you can.

-Naturally, applying changes to your life in the previous sections will lead to you learning a lot, and it will change how you think.
+Naturally, applying changes to your life in the previous sections will lead to you learning a lot and changing how you think.

 “Variety is the spice of life.” – Proverb

-In other words, new and exciting experiences make life more interesting.
+In other words, new and exciting experiences make life more enjoyable.

 There have been expeditions to travel to other continents to get spices.
-Apparently, food was quite boring in Europe without them.
+Seemingly, food was quite boring in Europe without them.
 This eventually led to our much more interconnected world of today.

-Foods, drinks, relationships, sleep, videos, music, work, and travel all tie together to help bring you out of monotony and into variety.
+Foods, drinks, relationships, sleep, videos, music, work, and travel all combine to help bring you out of monotony and into variety.
 You are now armed with 8 places to look for variety in the monotony of life.

 It’s up to you to apply whatever changes you can.

 Which one will you start with?